debrouwere/draughtsman/README.md

 For additional convenience, you may want to deamonize the application and run it after login or startup just like your web server.
 The installation script can do this for you, using upstart on a Linux system and launchctl on OS X.

-## An example

-You can see an example in action by cd'ing to wherever you have draughtsman installed and running `draughtsman ./test/example`.

 ## Adding handlers

 Draughtsman processes Jade templates, CoffeeScript and Stylus out of the box.
 You can however